5 Questions to Ask Yourself Before Declaring Bankruptcy

 Are You Willing to Change Your Spending?

-There’s no doubt having a number of stressful bills discharged in bankruptcy will lead to a feeling of great relief.
+Having a number of stressful bills discharged in bankruptcy will lead to a feeling of great relief.
 However, that relief will be short-lived if you are unwilling or unable to change your spending habits and start saving more money.
-Bankruptcy should be seen as an opportunity to start over and do better, not an excuse to start living lavishly or spending more than you earn.
-If you declare bankruptcy as a result of significant credit card debt, you’ll need to change your spending habits or you could find yourself back in bankruptcy court again in a few years.
+Bankruptcy should be seen as an opportunity to start over and do better, not an excuse to start living lavishly.
+If you declare bankruptcy as a result of significant credit card debt, you’ll need to change your spending habits.
+Otherwise, you could find yourself back in bankruptcy court again in a few years.

 What Are Your Future Plans?

 Chapter 7 bankruptcy — the most commonly declared type — stays on your credit report for 10 years.
-Though some lenders may be willing to lend to you as soon as two years after a bankruptcy, make no mistake; it will affect your ability to borrow at optimal interest rates, as well as make significant purchases, such as a vehicle or even a home.
-You need to take your future plans into account when determining if bankruptcy is the right choice for you.
+Though some lenders may be willing to lend to you as soon as two years after a bankruptcy, it will affect your ability to borrow at optimal interest rates.
+It will also be challenging to purchase a vehicle or a home.
+You need to take your future plans into account when determining if it is the right choice for you.